Heather/heather.github.io/src/posts/2014-06-27-Idris Effects.md

                          Just pkg => sys $ "pushd " ++ repoDir ++ " & idris --install " ++ pkg
-                         _ => putStrLn "No ipkg in this repository" _ => putStrLn "No synthia in this repository" {-
+                         _ => putStrLn "No ipkg in this repository" _ => putStrLn "No synthia in this repository"
-- I'll not leave you here.
-I've got to save you.
-- You already have, Luke.
--}

 install : List String -> List String -> { [STDIO, SYSTEM, ETERNAL] } Eff IO ()
 install [] [] = putStrLn "try Synthia install GitHubUser/Repo"
 install [] xs = let Just mypkg = xs # 0